woodendoors7/NuclearOptionDocs/static/pages/AGM-68/index.md

-An **AGM-68** is an Air-to-Ground missile that is used for targeting and destroying ground targets from aircraft.
-It is especially capable of destroying heavily armed vehicles such as tanks, and fortified structures
+The **AGM-68** is an Air-to-Ground missile that is used for targeting and destroying ground targets from aircraft.
+It is especially capable of destroying heavily armed vehicles such as tanks, and fortified structures.

 Its effective range is 15 kilometers.